Digital HPLC Flow Meters

 - Easy diagnosis of leaking piston seals or malfunctioning check valves

-- Collect flow rate data via RS232 or with a new optional battery powered mini printer
+- Automatic Data Transfer via RS232 or with a new optional battery powered mini printer

 - Printer Mode: liquid flow readings are displayed on the LCD and output to a printer if one is connected.
 A running average option is available in this mode